urban-bot/urban-bot/docs/docs/hooks.md

 ## useCommand
 `/command`

 Call after a user sends a command.
-Command usually is a text with prefix slash.
+A command usually is a text with a prefix slash.
 ```jsx
 function SomeComponent() {
     useCommand((event) => {